xarray-contrib/xarray-simlab/doc/framework.rst

 4. finalization

 During a simulation, stages 1 and 4 are run only once while stages 2 and 3 are repeated for a given number of (time) steps.
+Stage 4 is run even if an exception is raised during stage 1, 2 or 3.

 Each process-ified class may provide its own computation instructions by implementing specific methods named ``.initialize()``,